Updated on 2025-06-23 GMT+08:00

 TLS Security Policy

-HTTPS encryption is commonly used for applications that require secure transmission of data, such as banks and finance.
+HTTPS encryption is commonly used for applications that require secure data transmission, such as banks and finance.
 ELB allows you to use common TLS security policies to secure data transmission.

-When you add HTTPS listeners, you can select the default security policies or create a custom policy to improve security.
+When you add HTTPS listeners, you can select the default security policies or create a custom policy by referring to Creating a Custom Security Policy to improve security.

 A security policy is a combination of TLS protocols of different versions and supported cipher suites.